rdubar/rogkit/README.md

 Notes:

-* Copy to clipboard is not currently working on Raspberry Pi OS
+* Copy to clipboard may not currently work on Raspberry Pi OS
 * More utities to come